 One day you might be advising an entrepreneur on a new start up.
 Another you’re facilitating a fundraising on the financial markets.
 Whatever the challenge, Lexis+ Corporate is the place to start.

-This week's edition of Corporate weekly highlights includes: publication by Companies House of Registrar’s rules on identity verification and applying...
+This week's edition of Corporate weekly highlights includes: the publication of technical advice by the European Security and Markets Authority (ESMA)...

 Sub-division and consolidation of sharesCoronavirus (COVID-19): Following the coronavirus (COVID-19) outbreak, some Companies House filing and other...